 This took place at the Advanced Mixed Waste Treatment Project.

 Bechtel and partner BWX Technologies managed and operated the AMWTP—the DOE's most advanced radioactive waste treatment facility at the time—in Idaho Falls, Idaho, from 2005 to 2011.
 The facility retrieved, identified, treated, packaged, and shipped the "transuranic" waste (so named because it's contaminated with elements higher than uranium on the periodic table, mostly plutonium) for permanent storage.

 Inside the project

-The waste, stored in large boxes and drums, includes industrial debris such as rags, work clothing, machine parts, and tools—as well as soil and sludge—contaminated with transuranic radioactive elements, primarily plutonium.
-Most of the waste also is contaminated with hazardous chemicals.
+The waste, stored in large boxes and drums, included industrial debris such as rags, work clothing, machine parts, and tools—as well as soil and sludge—contaminated with transuranic radioactive elements, primarily plutonium.
+Most of the waste also was contaminated with hazardous chemicals.

 The centerpiece of the AMWTP was a large, hydraulic supercompactor that could compress 55-gallon drums of waste down to a 5-inch puck.
 This saved space at the national repository for transuranic waste in New Mexico, and drastically reduced the number of truck trips needed to ship the waste.

 Partnering with DOE and the Idaho-based workforce, the Bechtel-led team:

 - retrieved 58,000 cubic meters of waste, more than 90 percent of the original amount